dempseyevans/projectPortfolio/README.md

 ## Getting Started:
-- **Clone The respository**
+- **Clone the application code in the 'code' branch**
 - **Find The DDL Script in the Architecture Plan ('Docs' folder)**
-- Using MySQL Workbench, or your perferred tool to connect to your local database, use the script to create a new database.
-If needed, first create a new scheme.
+- **Using MySQL Workbench, or your perferred tool to connect to your local database, use the script to create a new database.
+If needed, first create a new scheme.**
-- In the application, update the properties file to match your database.
+- **In the application, update the properties file to match your database.
 If a new schema was added, be sure to include it.
-Tables names may need to be annotated in the entity classes as well.
+Tables names may need to be annotated in the entity classes as well.**
-- Ensure the servers for the database are running
+- **Ensure the servers for the database are running**
-- Run the application
+- **Run the application**
-- In your internet browser, visit localhost:8080
+- **In your internet browser, visit localhost:8080**
-- The login page should appear.
-Register as a new user.
+- **The login page should appear.
+Register as a new user.**